LandscapeGeoinformatics/agile2024_rf_interpretability/README.md

 # agile2024_rf_interpretability
-Materials for the AGILE 2024 conference workshop **Spatial modelling and interpretability with Random Forest**.
+Materials for the AGILE 2024 conference workshop in Glasgow, UK **Spatial modelling and interpretability with Random Forest**.

+**Workshop time:** 6th of June, at 4pm to 6pm Room 101@SCW

 Contributions from the following authors from [Landscape Geoinformatics Lab](https://landscape-geoinformatics.ut.ee/):
 - Marta Jemeljanova <a href="https://orcid.org/0000-0002-7063-2236"><img src="orcid_icon.png" width="12px" height="12px" /></a>